ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Android_12_User_Manual.md.txt

 This method does not require the connection of a serial terminal, and the system image defaults to the desired configuration selection, which is suitable for mass production.
 However, we need to manually modify the device tree and regenerate the system image once again

-**Note: This method has higher priority than the uboot screen selection, and the uboot selection will not take effect after the device tree is modified.**
+**Note: This method has higher priority than the Uboot screen selection, and the uboot selection will not take effect after the device tree is modified.**

 The device tree path: kernel/arch/arm64/boot/dts/rockchip/OK3588-C-common.dtsi